bloycey/styleSwitcher/README.md

 The value of each option should correlate with one of the alternate stylesheets saved on your server.
 By default each of your custom stylesheets will *need* to start with the prefix `custom`.
 You can, however, change the prefix using the advanced options below.

+One of your options should have the value "defaultstyles".
+When this option is selected all custom stylesheets are removed.

 3. Add the styleSwitcher.js file to your footer after jQuery but before your custom.js file.

 4. Initialise the plugin by calling the styleSwitcher function on a `select` tag.